NexPlayer/Android-SDK/advanced.md

 #### native int GLInit ( int width,int height)

-Informs NexPlayer™ of the current size of the GLSurfaceView subclass instance.
+Informs NexPlayer of the current size of the GLSurfaceView subclass instance.

 This should be called whenever the size of theGLSurfaceViewsubclass instance changes, as well as when the instance is initially created.
-This is because internally, OpenGL APIs use a different coordinate system, and NexPlayer™ must know the pixel dimensions in order to map the OpenGL coordinate system to per-pixel coordinates.
+This is because internally, OpenGL APIs use a different coordinate system, and NexPlayer must know the pixel dimensions in order to map the OpenGL coordinate system to per-pixel coordinates.

 **Parameters**